vhive-serverless/invitro/docs/loader.md

      ```
 - Current deployment is via ZIP
 - Python is used for deployment workload as Go is not supported in Consumption Plan
+- Default region used is `southeastasia`.
+You can change this in `azurefunctions_setup/azurefunctionsconfig.yaml`